 - Buildings and structures although highly altered, that are part of the historical, cultural, aesthetic, artistic, social, ethnic or other heritage of the community;

 - Sites of buildings or structures no longer in existence that were of significant value as part of historical, cultural, aesthetic, artistic, social, ethnic or other heritage of the community;

 - Sites associated with national, state, parish or local history.

-- Buildings or structures of the distinguishing characteristics of an architectural type, inherently valuable for the study of a period, style, craftsmanship, method or construction or use of indigenous materials;
+- Buildings or structures of the distinguishing characteristics of an architectural type, inherently valuable for the study of a period, style, craftsmanship, method or construction with the use equipment similar to the ones on Boom & Bucket, or use of indigenous materials;

 - Sites identifiable as an established and familiar visual feature in the community owing to its unique location or physical characteristics;